-The governance structure and the composition of the governing bodies of a savings bank differ somewhat from those of public limited liability companies; see the Financial Institutions Act and what bodies a savings bank is required to have.
+The governance structure and the composition of the governing bodies of a savings bank differ somewhat from those of public limited liability companies; cf. the Financial Institutions Act and the bodies that a savings bank is required to have.
 The bank's highest body is the supervisory board comprising EC holders, customers, employees and representatives of the public authorities.